va26/Vaccine-Slot-Finder/README.md

 Vaccine-Slot-Finder
 ===================================

 This python script can be used to get a notification for vaccine slot availability on your mobile device.
-Implemented this as there is acute shortage of vaccine and it is difficult to find slots for 18+ population in India.
+Implemented this as there is acute shortage of vaccine and it is difficult to find slots for **18+ population in India**.
 The script takes `state`, `district` and `channel-name` as inputs and runs indefinitely until it finds a slot.
 The notification of the slot found is sent to your slack channel which can be also viewed on your smart phone.

 # Getting Started